NATIONAL VIOLIN DAY

 When is National Saxophone Day?

-It is believed that Turkic and Mongolian horseman from Inner Asia were the world’s earliest fiddlers.
+It is believed that Turkic and Mongolian horsemen from Inner Asia were the world’s earliest fiddlers.
 They played two-stringed upright fiddles strung with horsehair strings.
 Likewise, they played using horsehair bows and often featured a carved horse’s head at the end of the neck.
 The violins we play today (as well as the violas and cellos) with bows still strung with horsehair are a legacy of the nomads.

 - 1555 – Andrea Amati receives credit for the oldest documented four-string violin, like the modern violins.